 From cavernous great rooms to compact living rooms with an intimate design, we have a tip or trick for every size and style.

 You’re sure to find a design that suits your style and your needs.
 Remember, the most important part of your living room is its function, and where that function meshes with aesthetics is design!

 The tips and tricks you’ll find within this gallery are designed to help you deal with clutter, and empty spaces, adding warm tones to a neutral color pallet and brightening up a dark room.

 1. Strategically Place Tall Potted Plants

-In a tall room, adding tall or voluminous plants can help take up empty corners, spaces, or fill vertical space.
+In a tall room, adding tall or voluminous plants can help take up empty corners, or spaces, or fill vertical space.
 Just be sure that any plant you add to your home gets enough light to survive.
 Dead plants do not make a living room – or any room – cozy!

-This living room features medium-height plants to fill space between the seating arrangement and the built-ins on either side of the fireplace.
+This living room features medium-height plants to fill the space between the seating arrangement and the built-ins on either side of the fireplace.
 This room’s enormous windows provide plenty of light.

 This more minimalist space also uses a potted plant to take up unused space.
 The great thing about plants is that they add life and color to a room without adding clutter.

 In a large room, painting until several inches from the ceiling can make your room feel a bit smaller and cozier, in the same way that painting a few inches onto your ceiling can make the room feel much larger.